Module Information

 Content

-Content is delivered over 34 hours of contact time through a series of 2 * 1 hour weekly lectures, 4 * 2 hours workshops, and a full day field trip.
+Content is delivered via two 1 hour lectures a week, workshops, and a full day field trip.

-Teaching blocks are organised around the following framework
+Teaching blocks are organised around the following blocks:

-Workshops focus on disciplinary methods for understanding forms of environmental change.
+WORKSHOPS focus on methods for understanding forms and impacts of environmental change based on a field project students undertake before Easter.
 They will:

-• Consider the utility of different ways of knowing the world through forms of data collection typical for different disciplines, and their limitations.
+1. Consider the utility of different ways of knowing the world through forms of data collection typical for different disciplines - and their limitations.

-• Examine pre-prepared data and materials about a site in mid Wales (the Dyfi Biosphere Reserve) from an array of perspectives (geological and habitat maps, indicator species, UNESCO designation, cultural and economic value) to enable students to extract material relevant for their own project report.
+2. Examine pre-prepared data and materials about conservation sites in the Dyfi Biosphere Reserve from an array of perspectives (UNESCO designation, cultural and economic value, geological and habitat maps, indicator species) to enable students to extract material relevant for their own project report.

-• Examine ways of gathering data for a field project (ranging from biological recording to site mapping to psychological tools) that examines the management of environmental change and place of nature in the social world at a protected site within the Dyfi Biosphere Reserve.
+3. Examine ways of gathering data for a field project (depending on project chosen ranging from biological recording - to site mapping - to psychological data techniques) that examines the measuring of environmental change and the place of nature in the social world at these sites.

-• Designing a simple and realistic research project to be conducted during a field trip to the site.
+4. Design and implement a simple and realistic research project to be conducted during the field trip.
 The emphasis is on collecting data, analysing it and presenting it in a written report format.
 Learning outcomes emphasise the need for rigour in data collection and analysis.

-The report will identify: site, purpose of data collection, methods used (including ethical factors and limitations of methods chosen), result analysis and visualization, conclusions.
-All reports will include some element of quantitative data and presentation.
+The report will identify: site description, purpose of data collection, methods used (including ethical factors and limitations of methods chosen), result analysis and visualization, conclusions.
+Reports will include some element of quantitative data and presentation.

 Module Skills